ptdewey/gem5-processor-benchmarks/README.md

     - Quicksort

+Each of these benchmarks are written in C, and were compiled using the GNU C Compiler (gcc) for our simulations.
 Problem sizes can be modified individually for each benchmark in a `#define` directive near the top of the file.
 See the writeup for problem sizes we used for analysis.